verilog-to-routing/vtr-verilog-to-routing/ODIN_II/README.txt

 By default Odin II uses libarchfpga_6.
 To compile it, change directory to ../libarchfpga_6 and type "make".

-Note:
-- for WIN32 compilation you'll have to edit the ezxml.c files to "#define WIN32" or not.

 2. Odin II

 Odin is compiled with a standard Makefile.
 For the first time